codemonk-digital/vue-responsiveness/README.md

 </p>
 Extremely light (<code>~1 kB</code> gzipped) plugin in terms of both size and runtime resource consumption.

-I wrote it because I wanted something extremely easy to use but as light as possible.
+I wrote it because I wanted something really easy to use, as light as possible.
 To be fair, I am a bit obsessed with both performance and ease of use.
 If curios, scroll down to "How it works".

 ### Installation